gzahl/OpenWordClock/doc/source/hardware/body.rst

    - The heat set inserts are easily installed with the tip of a soldering iron.
 Reduce the temperature to avoid burning or scorching the 3D print.

+   - Install one magnet in each of the counter sunk holes on the top of the corner blocks with universal or super glue.

    .. list-table::

      * - .. figure:: ../img/openwordclock_body_02.jpg